Four ways parents can help address emotional issues related to tech overload.

 Create healthy offline opportunities.
-It’s easy for tweens and teens to laze away the days while glued to their devices, especially while sheltering in place, but giving your child structure and building a daily routine with outdoor and offline activities can help enrich their days and make them feel more balanced emotionally.
+It’s easy for tweens and teens to laze away the days while glued to their devices, but giving your child structure and building a daily routine with outdoor and offline activities can help enrich their days and make them feel more balanced emotionally.
 “Healthy offline experiences are like a vaccine for feeling alone that can happen as part of adolescence,” says Dr. Ruston.
 Need ideas?
 Check out Circle’s 60 Simple Ideas for Bringing Family Together.

 Reach out to your village.
 When Dr. Ruston’s daughter Tessa was experiencing depression, her mom became her biggest advocate.
 Dr. Ruston reached out to friends who could engage her daughter in activities she enjoys, like babysitting.
 She suggests, for example, if your child plays video games but used to love sports to reach out to their coach.
 “When things are not going well there are little nudges that an engaged parent can do that can be helpful,” she adds.
 That is, find the people in your community who can check in on your child, even in times when they can’t meet with them IRL, and find the activities that bring them joy offline so they’re less impacted by the world of social media.